Update: September 10, 2020

 We have already invested financial resources in site inspections, architectural plans and revisions, and permits.

 There is currently a freeze on building efforts while we revise our plans again to match projected costs and solicit bids from contractors.
-This freeze also means the community of St. Paul's has time to find our way through this season of uncertainty in the global United Methodist Church.
-When we move forward with our renovation, we will have a better understanding what any potential split in the denomination or change in congregational affiliation might mean for our membership and our ownership of St. Paul's building and real estate.
+This freeze also means the community of St. Paul's has time to find our way through this season of uncertainty in the global United Methodist Church and time of covid-19, insofar as the deadlines imposed by the county's permitting process will allow.

-Here are some of the original goals, as outlined in the 2016 booklet:
+Here are some of the original goals, as outlined in the original 2016 booklet:

 - Our plans create ADA (Americans with Disabilities Act) compliant entrances into our building, including from the parking lot to the front door on Armory Avenue, and to the Fellowship Hall.
 In addition, a new elevator is proposed to directly connect the sanctuary level to the Fellowship Hall.